 Telecommuters are a relatively large percentage of the workforce: 11.04% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Melrose does not have a public transit system used by locals to get to and from work.
+Melrose is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Melrose is nearly on par with the US average for all cities of 21.84%: 17.10% of adults 25 and older in Melrose have a bachelor's degree or advanced degree.
+The education level of Melrose citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.10% of adults 25 and older in Melrose have a college degree.

 The per capita income in Melrose in 2022 was $23,879, which is low income relative to Florida and the nation.
 This equates to an annual income of $95,516 for a family of four.
 However, Melrose contains both very wealthy and poor people as well.